FutureAGI/L3C_Baselines/projects/OmniRL/README.md

 ## Features of OmniRL
 - **Generalized In-context Learning**: OmniRL can learn a novel MDP task by in-context learning using imitation learning, reinforce learning, and offline-RL.
-- **Long Trajectory Learning**: Can reasoning over trajectories as long as 1 million steps.
+- **Long-horizon In-Context Learning**: Can reasoning over trajectories as long as 1 million steps.
-- **Generalization**: OmniRL can generalize to unseen MDPs and environments, including Cliff, Lake, MountainCar, Pendulum etc.
+- **Highly Generalizable**: OmniRL can generalize to unseen MDPs and environments, including Cliff, Lake, MountainCar, Pendulum etc.

 ## Datasets and Models